royaarian101/SLO-CAE/README.md

 # SLO-CAE
-"First-Time Utilization of SLO Images for the Classification of Individuals with Multiple Sclerosis and Healthy Individuals"
+**First-Time Utilization of SLO Images for the Classification of Individuals with Multiple Sclerosis and Healthy Individuals**

 For the first time, we employed SLO images to distinguish between eyes affected by Multiple Sclerosis (MS) and healthy controls (HC), achieving promising results through the combined use of a custom-designed Convolutional Autoencoder (CAE) and a Multi-Layer Perceptron (MLP).
 The proposed CAE's effectiveness in detecting more informative representations can be partly attributed to the connections between two blocks of the encoder and decoder.
 This design facilitates information propagation between the encoder and decoder components, helping to prevent the loss of critical information during the up-sampling process, as a higher-resolution feature map is constructed and subsequently processed by the decoder's convolutional layers.